sidjtd/SortingAlgorithms/README.md

 #Selection Sort
 Selection Sort takes the smallest value on the original array and pushes it into a new Array, and continues looping until there are no values left in the original array.

+Best Case: None.
+It must iterate through all the indexes in the original array.

+>O(n^2)

+Worst Case: None.
+It must iterate through all the inedxes in the original array.

+>O(n^2)

     Declare a function.
       Takes the array to be sorted as a parameter.